-Lorraine Laplante has been selected by management as the City's Audit Champion.
+Lorraine Laplante (Co-ordinator of Accounting) has been selected by management as the City's Audit Champion.

 We will hold periodic meetings with management during the audit to discuss the status of our audit procedures.
-As part of these meetings, we will provide a detailed list of outstanding items and will highlight any items that require more urgent attention and follow up.
+As part of these meetings, we will discuss the list of outstanding items and will highlight any items that require more urgent attention and follow-up.
 We will work closely with management to resolve outstanding audit information requests and issues in a timely manner and obtain agreement with management on additional audit services provided, if any, during the audit.